 Applicants are encouraged to submit their applications as early as possible.
-Applications must be received before August 1, to begin study in late August of the same year.
+Applications must be received before August 10, to begin study in early September of the same year.
 Late applications may be accepted if space is available.

 The Admissions Committee mails admissions on a rolling basis.
 We will review applications as quickly as possible.
 Once an admissions decision is reached, the applicant will be notified immediately via email and postal mail.
 We will also send materials by fax when requested.